McMaster-Baby-Lab/handbook/pages/Research/researchBasics/onLine.md

 **Researchers:** Multiple researchers can be added to a single study.
 If you have more than 1 person working on a study, you should also enable “researchers at timeslot level” which is located in the advance settings further down.
 This will allow you to see who scheduled what timeslots.
-If you need someone added as researcher please email(cadieum@mcmaster.ca) their full name and their McMaster email address.
+If you need someone added as a researcher please email(cadieum@mcmaster.ca) their full name and their McMaster email address.

 **MREB code:** All studies must include the MREB approval code.
 This can be found on the